 For optimum results, use the Earthpods Teadrops with this fertilizer.

-- Best for indoor fruit trees because it has no odour
+- Best for indoor fruit trees because it has no odor

 - Environment-friendly packaging

-- Can be used for any type of fruit trees, including Banana
+- Can be used for any type of fruit tree, including Banana

 - Easy to store and recycle